-In addition, as explained previously in the "Withdrawals" section, you may have the right to withdraw your pre-tax contributions (including catch-up contributions) if you are on a leave of absence because of military service for at least 30 days.
+In addition, as explained previously in the "Withdrawals" section, you may have the right to withdraw your pre-tax and/or Roth contributions (including pre-tax and/or Roth catch-up contributions) if you are on a leave of absence because of military service for at least 30 days.
 If you take this withdrawal, you may not make any contributions to the 401(k) Plan for 6 months following the withdrawal.